Madison Bumgarner: Personal life

-Bumgarner's parents are Kevin and Debbie.
+Bumgarner's parents are Kevin and Debbie Bumgarner.
 Kevin works nights at a food distribution company, while Debbie is an accountant for PepsiCo.
-Bumgarner has a stepsister and two older half-brothers.
-Bumgarner had a half-sister, Dena, who died in 2010 after accidentally overdosing on pain medication following hospitalization from cancer.
+He has a stepsister and two older half-brothers.
+His half-sister, Dena, died in 2010 after accidentally overdosing on pain medication after being hospitalized due to cancer.
 Bumgarner has been a Baptist since his childhood.
 Andrew Baggarly, a reporter who covers the Giants, wrote of Bumgarner, "While I wouldn't describe him as outgoing, he struck me as being smart, well spoken and polite.
 He is deeply Christian and seems to be very grounded."

+Madison Bumgarner is a cowboy, a farmer, and a rancher.
+He operates a family-owned business, 4440 Ranch & Cattle Company, in the Blue Ridge Mountains.

-Bumgarner married his high school sweetheart, Ali Saunders, on February 14, 2010, in a private ceremony in which he wore "a white open-collar shirt and blue jeans while carrying a pocketknife."
-During the offseason, they live on a farm in North Carolina that is about thirty minutes from where he grew up in the old furniture manufacturing area of the state, and during the season in a condo in San Francisco.
-Bumgarner plays catch with his wife Ali, who grew up playing softball.
+Bumgarner and his high school sweetheart, Ali Saunders, married on February 14, 2010, in a private ceremony in which he wore "a white open-collar shirt and blue jeans while carrying a pocketknife."
+During the offseason, they live on a farm in North Carolina which is about thirty minutes from where he grew up in the old furniture manufacturing area of the state.
+On June 24, 2019, at Oracle Park, in an exclusive ESPN interview with former MLB pitcher and broadcaster Rick Sutcliffe, Bumgarner revealed that he plays catch with Ali, who grew up playing softball through high school.

+During the season, he and teammate Hunter Pence were neighbors and lived in a $5,000 a month rental condo with a view of the Bay Bridge and Oracle Park in San Francisco.